hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 Any computer which has the required tools installed can be used for this section.
 The computer can be your desktop or laptop computer or a virtual machine with the required tools.

-You will need an [an Azure portal account](https://azure.microsoft.com/en-in/get-started/azure-portal) to complete this Learning Path.
+You will need an [Azure portal account](https://azure.microsoft.com/en-in/get-started/azure-portal) to complete this Learning Path.
 Create an account if you don't have one.

-Before you begin you will also need:
+Before you begin, you will also need:
-- Login to Azure CLI
+- Login to the Azure CLI
 - An SSH key pair

-The instructions to login to Azure CLI and to create the keys are below.
+The instructions to login to the Azure CLI and create the keys are below.

 ### Azure authentication